-The CITURON OF ENGLAND SPECIAL SERVICES BILL. was considered in committee, and, certain verbal amend-THE COMMISSION ON EDUCATION. ments having been agreed to, the House resumed, and Mr. COWPER brought up her Majesty's reply to the immediately afterwards went into committee on the ddress of the House, praying for the appointment of a BISHOPS' TRUSTS SUBSTITUTION BILL.
-This having In the HOUSE OF COMMONS, Mr. EWART gave notice for that day fortnight of a motion for the future improvement of India by education and otherwise.
+The CHURCH OF ENGLAND SPECIAL SERVICES BILL was considered in committee, and, certain verbal amendments having been agreed to, the House resumed, and immediately afterwards went into committee on the address of the House, praying for the appointment of a Bishors' Trusts Substitution Bill.
+This having

+In the House of Commons, Mr. Ewart gave notice for that day fortnight of a motion for the future improvement of India by education and otherwise.